Akash Kapur: India Becoming

 Published in 2012, India Becoming: A Portrait of Life in Modern India is an account of change and transformation in India, told through a handful of characters whose lives are followed by the author over time.
 The book was selected by The New Yorker and The New Republic as a Best Book of 2012; by Newsweek as one of its three Must Reads on Modern India; and by The New York Times Book Review as an "Editors' Choice."
 The book was short listed for the Shakti Bhatt Prize, and an episode from the book was excerpted in The New Yorker magazine.
 In Time magazine, Pico Iyer wrote that India Becoming was "impressively lucid and searching" and added that, "In his clarity, sympathy and impeccably sculpted prose, Kapur often summons the spirit of V.S.
 Naipaul."
-The Financial Times wrote that "the book reads like a novel" and that "Kapur’s skill is to get people talking and to weave their stories into a necessarily messy debate about India’s future."